First Baptist Church Statement of Faith

 We believe the Bible, inerrant as originally given, to be the inspired, infallible revelation of God.
 We believe that “holy men of God spoke as they were moved by the Holy Spirit” (II Peter 1:21), and that spirit-led writers translated God-inspired writings, that “all scripture is given by inspiration of God and is profitable for doctrine, for reproof, for correction, for instruction in righteousness” (II Timothy 3:16).
 We believe that the Bible is the divine authority in all matters of faith and practice.

 We believe in one God, eternal, self-existent, all powerful, all-knowing, redeeming, and unchanging.
-He is one God of one nature, one essence, one substance, yet manifesting Himself to man in three persons: Father, Son, and Holy Spirit.
+He is one God of one nature, one essence, one substance, subsisting of Himself in three persons: Father, Son, and Holy Spirit.
 Yet these three are one, and we ascribe to them the same adoration, worship, and confidence.
 They are equal and they are one God (John 1:27-33; Matthew 28:19; II Corinthians 13:14; John 14:16; Ephesians 2:18; 1 Peter 1:22).

 3. Jesus Christ